gillian-guide/gillian-guide.github.io/docs/en/essential-modding/zolikapatch.md

 2. Scroll to the bottom of the page and download the latest version.
 3. Extract :material-zip-box:`ZolikaPatch_vx_x.zip` into the game folder.

-!!! question "What's :material-file:`GFWLProtectionDisabler2019.asi`?"
-    This file is required to prevent GFWL from blocking :material-file:`.asi` mods.
 !!! warning "If using FusionFix..."
     Open :material-file-cog:`ZolikaPatch.ini` and disable the following options: